-1590s, from Middle French desgoust "strong dislike, repugnance," literally "distaste" (16c., Modern French dégoût), from desgouster "have a distaste for," from des- "opposite of" (see dis-) + gouster "taste," from Latin gustare "to taste" (from PIE root *geus- "to taste; to choose").
+1590s, "repugnance excited by something offensive or loathsome," from Middle French desgoust "strong dislike, repugnance," literally "distaste" (16c., Modern French dégoût), from desgouster "have a distaste for," from des- "opposite of" (see dis-) + gouster "taste," from Latin gustare "to taste" (from PIE root *geus- "to taste; to choose").
+The literal sense, "distaste, aversion to the taste of," is from 1610s in English.

-c.
-1600, from Middle French desgouster "have a distaste for" (see disgust (n.)).
-Sense has strengthened over time, and subject and object have been reversed; the older use looks like this: "It is not very palatable, which makes some disgust it" (1660s).
-The reverse sense of "to excite nausea" is attested from 1640s.
+The sense has strengthened over time in English, and subject and object have been reversed; the older use looks like this: "It is not very palatable, which makes some disgust it" (1660s).
+The reverse sense of "to excite nausea and loathing in" is attested from 1640s.
 Related: Disgusted; disgusting.